microsoft/QuantumKatas/README.md

 This will open the notebook that contains a list of all katas and tutorials, and you will be able to navigate to the one you want using links.

 > Note that this will start Jupyter Notebooks server in the same command line window you used to run the command.
-If you want to keep using that window for navigation, you can launch Jupyter Notebooks server in a new window using the following commands:
+If you want to keep using that window for navigation, you can launch Jupyter Notebooks server in a new window using the following commands (on Windows):
 > ```bash
 > $ cd QuantumKatas/
 > $ start jupyter notebook index.ipynb